-- 4.4.2 A mix of housing types is encouraged in this policy area, including single detached, semidetached dwellings, secondary suites, carriage houses and medium density housing forms such as row housing. - 4.4.3 Senior's housing is encouraged to be located close to downtown amenities. - 4.4.4 Local commercial development that are of a scale and intensity that respects the form and nature of the existing neighbourhoods is encouraged. - 4.4.5 Manufactured homes, as defined in the Land Use Bylaw, may be permitted only: - a.
-As replacements for units within existing manufactured home communities; or - b.
+- 4.4.2 A mix of housing types is encouraged in this policy area, including single detached, semidetached dwellings, secondary suites, carriage houses and medium density housing forms such as row housing. - 4.4.3 Senior's housing is encouraged to be located close to downtown amenities. - 4.4.4 Local commercial development in a suitable location and of a scale and intensity which respects the form and nature of the existing neighbourhoods is encouraged.
+When determining suitability of a proposed location for development of local commercial, the following will be taken into consideration. - a.
+Proximity to major roadways or intersections for improved access - b.
+Proximity to sidewalk and or pedestrian pathway networks to maximize connectivity - c.
+Compatibility with adjacent lands in regard to use, building scale and building form - 4.4.5 Manufactured homes, as defined in the Land Use Bylaw, may be permitted only: - d.
+As replacements for units within existing manufactured home communities; or - e.
 As part of a comprehensively designed and architecturally controlled manufactured home subdivision or park that is compatible with the overall design and character of the surrounding residential use. - 4.4.6 Home occupations can be accommodated within this policy area, with design measures in place to ensure they do not detract from the character of the surrounding area.